TL;DR

 What’s actually moving through SDG&E’s rebate programs?

-By equipment type, average approved rebate amounts:
+By equipment type, approximate rebate amounts when funded:

 Equipment typeStandard income tierIncome-qualified tier (≤80% AMI)